Growth chart and a diet plan to increase height

 2. Understanding Height Percentiles in the United States

-Here’s the straight answer: percentiles show comparison, not potential.
+Here’s the honest answer: percentiles measure comparison, not ceiling.

 Percentile What It Indicates Real-Life Interpretation

-5th Shorter than most Might need monitoring if growth slows
+5th Shorter than most peers Worth monitoring if growth slows further

 3. Factors That Influence Height Growth

-This is where things actually shift outcomes a bit.
-Not dramatically—but enough to matter over years.
+This is where outcomes can actually shift a bit.
+Not dramatically—but consistently over years, it adds up.

 3. Hormones

-Growth hormone and thyroid hormones regulate development.
-When something’s off here, growth patterns change fast.
+Growth hormone and thyroid hormones regulate how development unfolds.
+When something’s off here, growth patterns can change fairly quickly.

 4. Sleep